HafsaTazrian/Laravel-Project---Colors/README.md

 - The User side
 - The Admin side

 The website opens on the Home page and which shows the various aspect of this website alongside the published blogs.
 When logged in as a User it will show the User Dashboard and other maintainace sections.
-When logges in as an Admin it will show the Admin Dashboard and some maintaining sections related to Admin
+When logged in as an Admin it will show the Admin Dashboard and some maintaining sections related to Admin

 - Admin Login: